Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Introduction

 \section{Introduction}

 Ranking serves as the core of information distribution in modern information retrieval (IR) systems such as web search engines and recommendation systems.
 Depending on how information is ranked and presented to users, ranking systems can control how much utility a user or a provider could get from an IR service.
 Previous studies on ranking optimization usually focus on improving the effectiveness of ranking systems through maximizing user utility \cite{joachims2017accurately,wang2018position}, i.e., putting the items with the highest relevance to user’s need at positions that are most likely to be noticed by users.
 Nowadays, as more and more people recognize that monotonically optimizing relevance could lead to severe imbalance and unfairness to information providers in the market, more research starts to study fairness problems in ranking algorithms.
-How to develop a ranking system that can provide relevant results to users while maintaining a reasonable fairness to information providers has thus become an important research question in the IR community \cite{liu2009learning}.
+How to develop a ranking system that can provide relevant results to users while maintaining a reasonable fairness to information providers has thus become an important research question in the IR community \cite{gorantla2024optimizing,xu2024taxation,ye2024bankfair,xu2025elasticity}.

-When talking about ranking fairness for information providers, one of the most well-known concepts adopted in multiple studies is \textit{Exposure Fairness} \cite{mehrabi2021survey}.
+When talking about ranking fairness for information providers, one of the most well-known concepts is \textit{Exposure Fairness} \cite{mehrabi2021survey}.
 Assuming that information providers could benefit only from the exposure of their products to users, the problem of ranking fairness from the provider side is essentially a problem of exposure allocations.
 Therefore, the idea of exposure fairness is that, if a ranking system could provide equal exposure to information providers with similar properties, then the system should be considered fair.
-Example studies in this direction include the group-based fairness \cite{tsang2019group,kearns2019empirical}, relevance-based fairness \cite{singh2018fairness}, etc. While the objectives and definitions of fairness could vary a bit, most of the existing studies on provider-side ranking fairness focus on exposure fairness and assume that provider utility can be directly represented or is proportional to item exposure \cite{biega2018equity,yang2023marginal,diaz2020evaluating}.
+Representative work in this direction spans group-based fairness \cite{tsang2019group,kearns2019empirical}, relevance-based fairness \cite{singh2018fairness}, adaptive exposure allocation \cite{jaenich2024fairness}, distributed amortized exposure \cite{xu2024fairsync}, and scalable exposure control \cite{togashi2024scalable}.
+While the objectives and definitions of fairness could vary a bit, most of the existing studies on ranking fairness focus on exposure fairness and assume that provider utility can be directly represented or is proportional to item exposure \cite{biega2018equity,diaz2020evaluating,brantley2024ranking,balagopalan2025query}.